goobric/tutorial-pull-request-HF23/instructions.md

 - wait for the owner of the project to acknowledge the pull request.
   ![create pull request](images/06pullrequest2.png)

-Congratulations, you have successfully contributed to a repository project.
+Congratulations, you have successfully contributed to a project by raising an Issue and/or creating a Pull Request.